lvlanson/phd_notes/PhD Studies/Mathematic Basics/Ordinary Differential Equations/First Order ODEs.md

 >> \psi(t,y(t)) &= c \tag*{$\square$}
 >>\end{align}$$
 >
->>[!remark] Remark Background and Geometrical Interpretation of Exact Equations
+>>[!remark]- Remark Background and Geometrical Interpretation of Exact Equations
 >> Exact equations come up frequently in physics and engineering.
 We denote $\psi(x,y)$ as the potential function being dependent on $x$ and $y$.
 The naming of the potential function with respect to physics and engineering suggests the it being connected to calculation of some energy or electrical potentials.
 See the following example
 >> $$ \psi(x,y) = x^2 + y^2$$
 >> ```tikz